bjoni1/-technical_test/README.md

 - Do you have any feedback about the code / architecture of the project and what was the difficulty you encountered while doing it ?

 ____________________________________________________________________________________________________________________
+## Run the project
+- I changed the fronted port to 3000
+- You can run both the api and app components using npm start
 ## Bugs
 - In the singup.js file , the input for the password field wasnt working properly.The problem was that the type of the input wasnt specified -> type="password"